Marshall Road Enrichment Programs

 This Spring's Enrichment Activities

-(click on each class to learn more!)
+(click on each class below to learn more!)

 This class will provide instruction in the theater craft.
 All participants will learn about acting, signing, dancing, and technical production, and they will gain skills in public speaking and team work.
 After class meetings held four mornings a week from winter to mid-spring, this activity culminates in live performances of the play, The Jungle Book, in front of MRES students and families.

-This a program that can help your child achieve better health, increase focus in the classroom, and have fun with their friends!
+This is a program that can help your child achieve better health, increase focus in the classroom, and have fun with their friends!
 During Fitness Warriors your Roadrunners become physically fit and enjoy structured fitness activities.
 They continue their journey of building Strong Minds, Strong Bodies and Strong Characters.

 This program involves students throughout Loudoun and Fairfax Counties.
 Participants train before school two times a week with a coach, typically a parent or teacher, to prepare for a 5K run/jog.
 This is a non-competitive activity where we encourage the kids to strive for their own personal best.
 Our goal is to promote overall health and an interest in exercise.
 Ultimately, the kids will have a great time being active with their friends and build confidence along the way.

 This class will provide an Introduction to Spanish language and culture.
-The instructor will use a variety of fun activities such as songs, word search, coloring, writing words, and crafts to teach the children Spanish.
+The instructor will use a variety of fun activities such as songs, word searches, coloring, writing words, and crafts to teach the children Spanish.
 The program is primarily oral.
 The basic goal is simple communication related to the child’s experience and exposure to the Spanish language and culture.

 Chess club meets every other Thursday, alternating weeks with Green Team.
 Chess club is under the supervision of MRES staff.
 Students are partnered with other students to learn and practice this ancient board game.